-Note that the intermediateRegion flag is independent of the embeddedPeakTuple flag or the shared tuple records index.
+Note that the INTERMEDIATE_REGION flag is independent of the EMBEDDED_PEAK_TUPLE flag or the shared tuple records index.
 Every tuple variation table has a peak n-tuple indicated either by an embedded tuple record (always true in the ‘cvar’ table) or by an index into a shared tuple records array (only in the ‘gvar’ table).
 An intermediate-region tuple variation table additionally has start and end n-tuples that also get used in the interpolation process; these are always represented using embedded tuple records.

-Also note that the privatePointNumbers flag is independent of the sharedPointNumbers flag in the tupleVariationCount field of the GlyphVariationData or ‘cvar’ header.
+Also note that the PRIVATE_POINT_NUMBERS flag is independent of the SHARED_POINT_NUMBERS flag in the tupleVariationCount field of the GlyphVariationData or ‘cvar’ header.
 A GlyphVariationData or ‘cvar’ table may have shared point number data used by multiple tuple variation tables, but any given tuple variation table may have private point number data that it uses instead.

 As noted, the size of tuple variation headers is variable.
 The next TupleVariationHeader can be calculated as follows: